Dalit Buddhist movement: Southern India

-Dr. B. R. Ambedkar
+B. R. Ambedkar

 Ambedkar was an Indian leader, influential during the colonial era and post-independence period of India.
 He belonged to a Dalit community, traditionally the most oppressed and marginalized group in Indian society.
 He was the fourteenth child in an impoverished Maharashtra Dalit family, who studied abroad, returned to India in the 1920s and joined the political movement.
 His focus was social and political rights of the Dalits.

 During 1931–32, the Mahatma Gandhi led Indian independence movement held discussions with the British government over the Round Table Conferences.
 They sought constitutional reforms as a preparation to the end of colonial British rule, and begin the self-rule by Indians.
 The British side sought reforms that would keep the Indian subcontinent as a colony.
 The British negotiators proposed constitutional reforms on a British Dominion model that established separate electorates based on religious and social divisions.
 They invited Indian religious leaders, such as Muslims and Sikhs, to press their demands along religious lines, as well as B. R. Ambedkar as the representative leader of the untouchables.
-Gandhi vehemently opposed a constitution that enshrined rights or representations based on communal divisions, because he feared that it would not bring people together but divide them, perpetuate their status and divert the attention from India's struggle to end the colonial rule.
+Gandhi vehemently opposed a constitution that enshrined rights or representations based on communal divisions, because he feared that such a constitution would not bring people together but divide them, perpetuate their status and divert the attention from India's struggle to end the colonial rule.

 After Gandhi returned from Second Round Table conference, he started a new satyagraha.
 He was immediately arrested and imprisoned at the Yerwada Jail, Pune.
 While he was in prison, the British government enacted a new law that granted untouchables a separate electorate.
 It came to be known as the Communal Award.
 In protest, Gandhi started fast-unto-death, while he was held in prison.
 The resulting public outcry forced the government, in consultations with Ambedkar, to replace the Communal Award with a compromise Poona Pact.

 Ambedkar accepted the Poona Pact under public pressure, but disagreed with Gandhi and his political methods.
 He dismissed Gandhi's ideas as loved by "blind Hindu devotees", primitive, influenced by spurious brew of Tolstoy and Ruskin, and "there is always some simpleton to preach them".

 Ambedkar concluded that Dalits must leave Hinduism and convert to another religion, and announced his intent to leave Hinduism in 1935.
 He considered Islam, Christianity, Sikhism, Zoroastrianism and Buddhism.
 Ambedkar was approached by various leaders of different denominations and faiths.
 On 22 May 1936, an "All Religious Conference" was held at Lucknow.
 It was attended by prominent Dalit leaders including Jagjivan Ram, though Ambedkar could not attend it.
 At the conference, Muslim, Christian, Sikh, and Buddhist representatives presented the tenets of their respective religions in an effort to win over Dalits.
 Ambedkar rejected the other religions and chose Buddhism.
-However, Ambedkar remained a Hindu for next 20 years, studied then re-interpreted Buddhism, and adopted Neo-Buddhism or Navayana few weeks before his death.
+However, Ambedkar remained a Hindu for the next 20 years, studied then re-interpreted Buddhism, and adopted Neo-Buddhism or Navayana few weeks before his death.